 Poor weather conditions can cause higher accessorials (fees added for additional services), including:

 - More pick-ups and stop-offs

 These accessorials lead to higher costs, which most companies can handle on a one-time basis.
 But ongoing, regular weather events quickly eat into the budget.

 Freight transportation also doesn’t operate in isolation — it’s a key cog in the overall supply chain.
 Trucking companies can be hit by delays due to weather affecting other forms of transport, such as container ships or railcars.
 That’s why being able to adapt to the weather and prepare for the unexpected is crucial.

-Cold weather also has an effect on the smooth running of the truck.
+Cold, high-impact weather also has an effect on the smooth running of the truck and how it drives.
 Colder temperatures can lead to:

 - Lower tire pressure